vclemenzi/vite-plugin-multip/README.md

   ],
 })
 ```
+> [!NOTE]

-*Note: In the above example, the Svelte adapter is used, but the plugin also automatically supports Vue and React.*
+> In the above example, the Svelte adapter is used, but the plugin also automatically supports Vue and React.

 Now, let's start by creating the appropriate directories: